8 Important Developments in the Enterprise Content Management Market

 5. Phasing Out File Shares

 Using file shares to work together with content within organizations is still very popular.
 Yet we see that more and more organizations are saying goodbye to their file shares and replacing them with different systems.
-Not surprising, because sticking to the use of the file share for storage of files has many disadvantages, such as having multiple versions in circulation, accidentally removing documents and not having a clear process as to whether the organization complies with legislation and regulations regarding the storage of sensitive documents.
-To totally remove an organization’s dependence on file share, much must be done.
-The first step is analyzing the current file shares to gain a better understanding of what data can be safely removed, how the file share is used and what is relevant for a possible migration to a replacement system.
+Not surprisingly, because sticking to the use of the file share for storage of files has many disadvantages, such as having multiple versions in circulation, accidentally removing documents, and not having a clear process as to whether the organization complies with legislation and regulations regarding the storage of sensitive documents.

 6. File Sync and Share

-In addition to the file shares, there is currently an increase in the use of file sync and share solutions.
+In addition to the file shares, there is an increase in the use of file sync and share solutions.
 The main reason is that these platforms, such as Box and Evernote, have improved their content management functionalities and have become enterprise-worthy solutions.
-The integration of these solutions in content lifecycle solutions, process supporting applications and archives make them indispensable in the content application architecture.
+The integration of these solutions in content lifecycle solutions, process supporting applications and archives makes them indispensable in the content application architecture.

 7. Content Analytics